nebula-plugins/nebula-plugins.github.io/documentation/plugin_overview.md

 ### nebula-publishing-plugin
 The goal of this plugin is to make it dirt simple to publish your Java library to a Maven or Ivy repository without all of the boilerplate Gradle DSL.

-Check out the [nebula-publishing-plugin Github page](https://github.com/nebula-plugins/nebula-publishing-plugin) for details on how to use it.
+Check out the [nebula-publishing-plugin GitHub page](https://github.com/nebula-plugins/nebula-publishing-plugin) for details on how to use it.

 ### nebula-release-plugin
 The goal of this plugin is to simplify a [Semantic Versioning](http://semver.org/) approach to releasing Gradle based builds.

-Check out the [nebula-release-plugin Github page](https://github.com/nebula-plugins/nebula-release-plugin) for details on how to use it.
+Check out the [nebula-release-plugin GitHub page](https://github.com/nebula-plugins/nebula-release-plugin) for details on how to use it.

 ### gradle-git-scm-plugin
 The goal of this plugin is to allow for the execution of [Git](https://git-scm.com/) commands from a Gradle build.